Nadavlistingsync/human-essay-bot/README.md

    ```

 ## How to Use with Teacher's Document

+### Browser-Based Method (Recommended for Students)

+1. **Go to Your Google Doc**:
+   - Open the Google Doc your teacher assigned
+   - Make sure you're logged into your Google account

+2. **Activate the Essay Bot**:
+   - Click the "🤖 Human Essay Bot" bookmark in your bookmarks bar
+   - Or paste the JavaScript code in your browser console (F12)

+3. **Write Your Essay**:
+   - Enter your essay prompt in the blue panel that appears
+   - Paste your OpenAI API key
+   - Choose your typing speed
+   - Click "🚀 Start Writing"
+   - Watch as the bot types naturally into your document!

+### Server-Based Method (For Advanced Users)

 1. **Get the Google Doc URL**:
    - Open the Google Doc your teacher assigned